joeytakeda/misc/table.md

                                                ; **u**: (unpublished) the title applies to any unpublished material (including theses and dissertations unless published by a commercial press)

-*  **Note***  The level of a title is sometimes implied by its context: for example, a title appearing directly within an `analytic` element is ipso facto of level ‘a’, and one appearing within a `series` element of level ‘s’.
+*  **Note**: The level of a title is sometimes implied by its context: for example, a title appearing directly within an `analytic` element is ipso facto of level ‘a’, and one appearing within a `series` element of level ‘s’.
 For this reason, the level attribute is not required in contexts where its value can be unambiguously inferred.
 Where it is supplied in such contexts, its value should not contradict the value implied by its parent element.